 As Lusail Stadium takes shape in the months and years ahead, we will continue to employ sustainable building practices and recycle construction waste whenever possible.

 Materials are carefully sourced to align with our environmental commitments; considering both their manufacturing methods and future performance.
 Construction processes are also stringently monitored to minimise pollution and contamination.

 Recycled water will be used to irrigate plants around the stadium, which will all be local varieties requiring little water.
-Installing efficient water fixtures and leak detection systems throughout the stadium complex conserves 40% more fresh water than conventional stadiums.
+Installing efficient water fixtures and leak detection systems throughout the stadium complex conserves 40% more fresh water than in conventional stadiums.

 Even the arena's roof has been designed with the environment in mind.
 A state-of-the-art material will allow enough light in for pitch growth while providing shade to reduce the burden on the stadium's air conditioning.

 A green stadium in a green city

 Each neighbourhood will have its own essential amenities within walking distance.
 Meanwhile, larger facilities, such as shopping centres, will be located close to green transport links, encouraging people to use the extensive public transport network.

 Throughout the city, smart energy meters will conserve energy and organic waste will be collected for biomass fuel.
 Green spaces will be found around every corner to actively improve the air quality.

 Situated just north of Doha's many football clubs, Lusail will not need its own football stadium after 2022.
 Instead, this arena will become a community hub of schools, shops, health clinics and sporting facilities, all under the original roof of the stadium.

 However, other places do need more sporting infrastructure, so most of the stadium's 80,000 seats will be removed and donated to sporting projects far and wide – a fittingly efficient use of materials from this most sustainable of stadiums.